Goldorion/Fabric-Generator-MCreator/.github/CONTRIBUTING.md

 * Always commit in past tense
 * Report to us if an automatic merge can not be performed.
 If there are conflicts, it is at our discretion to decide.
 * Do not send a huge pull request with multiple large and untraceable commits.
 Instead, create a single pull request for each major change.
+* Use descriptive commit messages.
+A small description of what was done is enough.

 ## Reporting Issues
 * Please describe your issue in detail.